AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

   - ඪ - (aspirated version)
   - ඬ - (pre-nasalised version)

-These pesky characters destroyed my hopes having a consistent pattern of `Key+Shift` for aspirated version of the character and `Key+AltGr` for pre-nasalised version, as I had to fit all those within the keys `D` and `T`.
+These pesky characters destroyed my hopes of having a consistent pattern of `Key+Shift` for the aspirated version of the character and `Key+AltGr` for the pre-nasalised version, as I had to fit all those within the `D` and `T` keys.

 So for these characters I decided to go with a new scheme, fitting two base characters to the base and shift state of the key, and then their aspirated versions being accessible with `AltGr`